-Non-executive directors receive fixed rate remuneration, with no link to Company performance.
-The executive director may receive a bonus for executive services provided to BTC Speciality Health Pty, where investee company objectives and financial performance goals are achieved.
-There was no bonuses earned for the financial year ended 30 June 2022.
+Non-executive Directors receive fixed rate remuneration, with no link to Company performance.
+The executive Director may receive a bonus for executive services provided to BTC Speciality Health Pty, where investee Company objectives and financial performance goals are achieved.
+There were no bonuses earned for the financial year ended 30 June 2023.